If a compound fracture injury has set you back, we'll help you move forward

 As an initial step, an injury lawyer will arrange for an independent medical examination to assess the extent and severity of the injuries and their likely future impact.
 This medical report, and the solicitor's assessment, will form the basis of a compensation claim.

-No win, no fee compound fracture injury compensation claims
+Can I make a no win, no fee compound fracture injury claim?

 Find out more about how no win, no fee claims work